Master of Yachts Limited Training

 - Candidates must provide documented evidence of boating experience as stated below:

 - Thirty hours on watch at night underway as an active member of a yacht’s crew.
-For at least six hours of this night experience, the candidate must have been acting as the vessel’s captain/watchleader.
-“Night,” in this context, is defined as the time between sunset and sunrise.

 - A current medical fitness examination and a colour blindness eyesight examination, which allows the participant to safely perform the relevant duties on a yacht.
 Medical/eyesight examinations are valid for a period of two years.